preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/permissions/index.rst

 Users and groups
 ******************
-Users added to this list can edit all settings for the Business Profile.
+Permissions can be set for the following.

 .. image:: permissions-business-profile-new2.png

 Note that every Business Profile has it's own Permissions list.
-A Tenant Administrator can always edit settings for all Business Profiles.
+Besides that, a Tenant Administrator can always edit settings for all Business Profiles.

-To add an administrator, add the name the same way as in other name fields.
+To add an administrator in any of the permissions lists, add the name the same way as in other name fields.
 To delete an administrator here, just click the x.

 Single users, Security groups and Microsoft 365 groups can be added here (In Omnia on-prem, Microsoft 365 groups can't be used).